 Whether you’re experiencing acute or chronic pain, or just want to improve your posture and body functions, a visit to a physical therapy practitioner in the Netherlands can have many benefits.

 Back pain – what a plight.
-It is even the leading cause of disability worldwide, according to the Global Burden of Disease 2010, and 80% of the population will experience it at some point.
+In fact, it is even the leading cause of disability worldwide, according to the Global Burden of Disease 2010, and 80% of the population will experience it at some point.

 The culprit is rarely a serious condition (such as fractures or arthritis), but more often than not, a simple mechanical issue that can be fixed or at least relieved by the right adjustments performed by a professional.
-In the Netherlands, GP’s are loath to simply prescribe pain medication, and prefer to get to the root of the problem, sending their patients to a chiropractor or physiotherapist.
+In the Netherlands, GP’s are loath to simply prescribe pain medication, and generally prefer to get to the root of the problem, sending their patients to a chiropractor or physiotherapist.

 Expatica gives an overview on these services and also explains the key information you should know.

 Chiropractors in the Netherlands

 Chiropractors offer a holistic type of healthcare in the Netherlands that focuses on the neuromuscular system – basically, symptoms and abnormalities in the nervous system that can cause pain to muscles.
 In fact, Chiropractors actually deal with pain across the body, not just the back or neck.